Ryan Jackson (infielder)

-Ryan Christopher Jackson (born May 10, 1988) is an American baseball infielder who is a free agent.
-He played college baseball at the University of Miami and previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Los Angeles Angels of Anaheim.
+Ryan Christopher Jackson (born May 10, 1988) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Los Angeles Angels of Anaheim.
+He played college baseball at the University of Miami.

 Amateur career

 Jackson played amateur baseball for Westminster Academy, Gulliver Preparatory, Florida Christian School, and the University of Miami.
 In 2007, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Professional career

 St. Louis Cardinals

 Jackson was selected by the St. Louis Cardinals in the fifth round of the 2009 Major League Baseball Draft.
 Jackson made his professional debut with the Low-A Batavia Muckdogs, and recorded a .216 average in 67 games.
 In 2010, Jackson split the year between the Single-A Quad Cities River Bandits and the High-A Palm Beach Cardinals, logging a .278/.359/.362 slash line with 3 home runs and 35 RBI.
 The following season, Jackson played for the Double-A Springfield Cardinals, batting .278/.334/.415 with career-highs in home runs (11) and RBI (73).
 He was assigned to the Triple-A Memphis Redbirds to begin the 2012 season.

-Jackson was called up to the majors for the first time on August 10, 2012 and he made his debut the next day, as the starting second baseman against the Philadelphia Phillies, going hitless in three at-bats.
+Jackson was called up to the majors for the first time on August 10, 2012, and he made his debut the next day, as the starting second baseman against the Philadelphia Phillies, going hitless in three at-bats.
 His first MLB hit was a single to right field off Dallas Keuchel of the Houston Astros in a pinch-hit appearance on August 23.
 He had two hits in 17 at-bats that year and was hitless in seven at-bats the next year, spending most of the 2013 season in Memphis, hitting .278 with 3 home runs and 34 RBI.